ErpNetDocs/dev/auth/sessions/overview.md

 ## Summary

-- Access tokens authorize - sessions consume licenses.
+- Access tokens authorize - sessions consume licenses, one per user and device.
 - A token can be used **only within the same @@name instance** where it was issued.
 - Sessions automatically close after inactivity or absolute expiration.
 - Revoking a token does **not** immediately free a license - only closing the session does.